gnuthought/ansible-role-openshift-provision/README.md

 * `openshift_clusters` - List of openshift cluster definitions as described below

+* `openshift_cluster_provision_post_tasks` - List of ansible tasks files to
+  include after processing provision for each cluster

+* `openshift_cluster_provision_pre_tasks` - List of ansible tasks files to
+  include immediately before processing provision for each cluster

 * `openshift_connection_certificate_authority` - Path to file containing
   signing certificate for OpenShift server.
 This option may also be set within `openshift_clusters` as `connection.certificate_authority`